-January 24th.-Sunday.-Just as we were preparing for service, one of our Arab guards came in with an ibex he had killed yesterday in the mountains, the true wild goat of Scripture.
-But, alas, he brought only the skinned body and its skin, having cut off the head, and horns, and the legs, and thrown them away to lighten his load.
-When we expressed our disappointment, he asked us what we could want more, when we had the flesh to eat and the skin to make a waterbottle, and intimated his very decided opinion of our bad taste-our "fantasia," as he termed it-in appreciating the venison less than the horns.
+On Sunday, as we were preparing for service, an Arab guard came in with an ibex he had killed yesterday in the mountains, the true wild goat of Scripture.
+But, alas! he brought only the skinned body and its skin, having cut off the head, and horns, and the legs, and thrown them away to lighten his load.
+When we expressed our disappointment, he asked us what we could want more, when we had the flesh to eat and the skin of which to make a waterbottle, and intimated his very decided opinion of our bad taste-our "fantasia," as he termed it-in appreciating the venison less than the horns.
+Sheikh Hamzi also arrived from Hebron with sheep and some oil, besides sundry smaller groceries, so that our larder was replenished for a few days.